A reusable coffee cup is a must for the environment and sustainable living.

 Ecoffees Cups are safe to use.
 They are sterile, pesticide free, contain no plastic or BPA and can be cleaned very easily.
-They are safe to use in the dishwasher or just using good old fashioned warm water and washing up liquid!
+They are safe to use in the dishwasher or just using good old fashioned warm water, some kind of biodegradable eco sponge and washing up liquid!

 Do be very careful if you want to push your Ecoffee Cup in the microwave as some models are not microwave safe.
 The cup will state whether it can go in the microwave on the underside.

 I’m not that into colourful designs and like to keep things low key, which is why I went for plain black.
 Boring, I know!